Alexays/Epiboard/README.md

 # For Firefox
 $ npm run build:firefox

-# build for production and view the bundle analyzer report
+# build for production with the bundle analyzer report
-$ npm run build:chrome --report
+$ npm run build:chrome -- --report

 # in your browser extension page
 # load unpacked extension from dist folder.